On Projective Representations of Finitely Generated Groups

 In this case, we say $\rho$ is an $\alpha$-representation.
 Two $\alpha$-representations $\rho_1: G \rightarrow \GL(V)$ and $\rho_2: G \rightarrow \GL(W)$ are called linearly equivalent if there is an invertible $T\in \mathrm{Hom}( V, W)$ such that

 Recall that an $\alpha$-representation of $G$ for $\alpha(x, y) = 1$ for all $x,y \in G$ is called an ordinary representation of $G$.
 At times we shall call this just as a representation of $G$, omitting the word ordinary, whenever our meaning is clear from the context.
-Next, we define induction for the projective representations of a group.
-A definition for this appeared in \cite[Section 2.2]{Cheng}.
-Below, we give a slight variant of this one that fits better in our future discussion. \begin{definition}[Induced projective representation] Let $\alpha \in Z^2(G, \bC^\times)$, $H$ be a subgroup of $G$ and $(\rho, W)$ be an $\alpha$-representation of $H$.
-The induced projective representation $(\widetilde{\rho}, V)$ of $\rho$ denoted by $\ind_{H}^{G}(\rho )$ is defined as follows: